 After the close of pleadings, evidence will be led by both parties.

 Evidence relied on for both infringement and revocation will invariably include expert technical evidence.

 In the immediate lead-up to the trial, a case management conference will occur before the judge.
-At the case management conference, the judge will set a timetable for the filing of submissions, Court book preparation and other requirements the judge may have in preparing the matter for trial.
-This may include orders regarding a timetable for competing experts to confer prior to the trial and evidence being given concurrently at trial.
+At the case management conference, the judge will set a timetable for the filing of submissions, objections to evidence, Court book preparation and other requirements the judge may have in preparing the matter for trial.
+This may include orders regarding a timetable for competing experts to confer prior to the trial and for expert evidence to be given concurrently at trial.